National Park Service of Boston

 Conducting three rounds of design workshops, we explored some ideas for the scenarios to refine what should be included in our MVP.
 This also helped us visualize the navigation and elements in the existing interface that were not working and develop our new information architecture.

-From the design workshops, we created a wireflow.
-We developed this into a paper prototype, conducting usability tests, iterating and testing.
-We discovered that some of our initial language choices were confusing, and we were able to adjust and re-test.
+From the design workshops, we created a user flow.
+We developed this into a paper prototype and conduct usability tests.
+We discovered that some of our initial language choices were confusing, and we were able to iterate and re-test.

 We then developed a mid-fidelity digital prototype, conducting further usability tests and refining the design before moving it into a high-fidelity mockup.